NormalLuser/NormalL-Life/README.md

 So I can simply do this:

- LDA (Screen1),y	; Load pixel above target

- BPL SkipINX	; Skip INX if top bit not set
+         LDA (Screen1),y  ; Load Pixel above target BPL SkipINX      ; Skip INX if top bit not set

- INX	; Top bit is set, increment
+	 INX              ; Bit must be set, count it
 	SkipINX:

 This counts the pixel if the prior state was filled, while ignoring the current state.

 To count a pixel’s current state I just do this:

- LDA (Screen6),y   ; Load pixel below target.

- AND #%00111111    ; Need to remove top bits

- BEQ SkipINX       ; Skip if zero, INX if not
+         LDA (Screen1),y  ; Load Pixel below target AND #%00111111   ; Remove top bits to see current value BEQ SkipINX      ; Skip if Zero

- INX
+	 INX              ; Must be filled, count it
 	SkipINX:

 I use the neighbor count from code like this to do the the game logic.
-The first thing I do is load the target cell and drop the top bits.
+The first thing I do after the count is load the target cell and drop the top bits to get the current value.
 I then do BNE to branch on the cell being zero or non zero.

 Since our fist step is deciding if the target is ‘alive’ or not our logic from there allows us to assume the prior state of the pixel when updating the current state.